 The recipe was somewhere near the center of an old paperback, plastic spiral-bound cookbook from a man, Fred Wix, who went by The Gabby Gourmet.
-(He would make recipes during the KSL noon news here in Utah when I was a little kid.)
+(He would make recipes during the noon news here in Utah when I was a little kid.)
 I can still see the black type-face on the manila-colored pages of that cookbook.

 The book would lay open on the counter as she would peel and slice the apples.
-It was irresistible not to reach in and pull out a few slices to savor--mine were not the only tiny hands and tiny mouth who loved the taste of the tart apples tossed with lemon juice (usually bottled), cinnamon, nutmeg, sugar and flour.
+It was irresistible not to reach in and pull out a few slices to savor–mine were not the only tiny hands and tiny mouth who loved the taste of the tart apples tossed with lemon juice (usually bottled), cinnamon, nutmeg, sugar and flour.
 My sisters did too.

 I would sneak over to the fridge and pick a few little bits of butter from the streusel topping that was chilling while Mom prepared the crust.
-We didn’t use real butter a lot in those days--mostly for desserts and special occasions.
+We didn’t use real butter a lot in those days–mostly for desserts and special occasions.
 I loved the way it melted on my tongue in a salty, rich puddle.

 After the pie was assembled and carefully slid into the brown bag (and stapled or paper-clipped), it would bake for what seemed hours and hours.
 The house would fill with the smell of warm apples and cinnamon and burnt paper.
 The timer would signal it was time to take the pie out and then we’d wait for what seemed to be hours and hours until the bag was ripped open and the pie was cool enough to slice into (messy) wedges and topped with a scoop of vanilla ice cream.
 The wait was always worth it.

 I think my mom liked her recipe for apple pie so much because you made the crust in the pie plate and stirred the ingredients together with a fork.
 No rolling (or swearing) needed.
 The topping was an easy-to-prepare streusel.
 But what seemed like shortcuts yielded the best apple pie ever.
-I still don't like double-crusted pie to this day.

 This pie is based on my mom’s Dutch Apple Pie recipe, but I’ve added my own twist.
 Except I went with a rolled pie crust because I am not longer intimidated by it. :)

 As I was reading up on Dutch Apple Pies, I found a recipe from Cooks’ Illustrated that uses a slightly cooked filling.
 I liked that idea.
 I think the biggest reason I don’t love apple pie so much is that the apples never seems to be fully cooked like I want them to be.
-I’ve also used brown sugar instead of white, more cinnamon, and a largish splash of brandy.
+I’ve also used brown sugar instead of white, more cinnamon, and a large splash of brandy.